 - Lastly, the Witch’s Chaos, which boosts your Strength and offers the Damage Control ability, but is punished with low Defence for a Ring.
-It also has Elemental Curse, a punishment Ability that inflicts the player with status effects whenever they’re hit!
+It is also punished with Elemental Curse, a negative Ability that inflicts the player with status effects whenever they’re hit!

 There are also two more characters you can unlock for Mission Mode at this stage, though not for free: you’ll have to buy some truly expensive Heart Point items to get them, and you’ll have to unlock those items before they even appear in the store.
-You can unlock the item Return of the King for beating every mission in the game, and after buying it you can play as King Mickey in Mission Mode.
-You unlock the item Soul of Sora by clearing all the game’s mission bars 100%, which allows you to play as the guy in the big shoes.
+You can unlock the item Return of the King for beating every mission in the game, which allows you to play as King Mickey in Mission Mode.
+You unlock the item Soul of Sora by clearing all the game’s mission bars 100%, which allows you to play as the other guy in the big shoes.

-You’re basically familiar with how Mickey and Sora play after all these games , so I’m going to cut straight to their weapons.
+You’re basically familiar with how Mickey and Sora play after all these games (they’re nowhere near as different as Days version of Riku was compared to past versions of Riku) , so I’m going to cut straight to their weapons.
 One of the key things to understand about both of these two post-game characters is that their weapons’ stats are through the roof, even if you’re using an early-game Gear.

-Mickey’s default weapon is the Kingdom Key D, which shoots up to +120 strength with full upgrades.
+Mickey’s default weapon is the Kingdom Key D, which shoots up to +120 strength in its ++ form.
 Its abilities are the same as Roxas, Xion and Axel’s Zero Gear weapons: 1.
 Defender, 2.
 Damage Control and 3.
 Second Chance.
 Mickey’s Pandora’s Gear weapon is the Star Seeker, the Keyblade Sora got from Yen Sid in KH2.
-Unusually for a Bonus Character, Mickey’s Zero Gear weapon is also the Kingdom Key D, called the Kingdom Key DΩ (that’s an omega, if that didn’t load for you), which is just a lazily upgraded version of his other weapons, with the same abilities.
+Unusually for a Bonus Character, Mickey’s Zero Gear weapon is also the Kingdom Key D, called the Kingdom Key DΩ (that’s an omega, if you can’t see it for any technical reasons), which is just a lazily upgraded version of his other weapons, with the same abilities.

 Sora’s default weapon is the Kingdom Key, but with heavily upgraded stats in comparison to Roxas and Xion’s base weapon (although, Sora’s so-called Kingdom Key++ is weaker than Roxas and Xion’s Kingdom Key+, which is confusing until you remember that the Gears are different).
 Sora’s Kingdom Key shares the same abilities we just listed for Mickey and the Sea Salt trio’s Zero Gear weapons.
 Sora’s Pandora’s Gear weapon is the Bond of Flame of all things, presumably to highlight Roxas’ relationship to Axel.
 Curiously, Sora’s Zero Gear item isn’t the Kingdom Key, but the Dream Sword!